-A Mid Foot Fusion, or arthrodesis, is a procedure where one or more of the metatarsal cuneiform joints or intercuneiform joints are fused.
-This is a surgical technique used to treat some types of midfoot arthritis.
+A Mid Foot Fusion is a procedure where one or more of the metatarsal cuneiform joints or intercuneiform joints are fused.
+This is a surgical technique we use to treat some types of midfoot arthritis.

-This surgery can be done as an outpatient.
-You will need a General anesthetic or Spinal anesthetic.
+- You will receive a General anesthetic or Spinal anesthetic.

-During the surgery, one or more parallel 3 inch long incisions are made on the top of the midfoot.
+- During the surgery, one or more parallel 3 inch long incisions are made on the top of the midfoot.
 The bone ends are prepared by removing any remaining cartilage.
 They are held together with one or more screws.

 - We occasionally use a Bone Graft to fill any gaps and improve the chances of a solid fusion.
 This is routinely taken from your iliac crest, above the hip, on the same side as your foot.
 If it’s anticipated that a bone graft will be needed, we will likely ask that you spend one night in the hospital after the surgery.